-Added by Anonymous about 1 year ago
+Added by Anonymous over 2 years ago

 I offer to start a major discussion on the UI here, even if you re not an UI expert, feel free to at least stop by to say "hi", because UI needs a major upgrade.

 I probably still have like 50 to 60 years of life at my disposal, but I'm sure many would like to see the UI change for the better just like me before death of old age...